 Example Champions: Ahri, Akali, Annie, Diana, Ekko, Fizz, Katarina, Kassadin, LeBlanc, Qiyana, Talon, Wukong, Zed.

 In the mid to late game you have one job - kill the carry.
-Highest priority is Soraka, no matter what.
+The highest priority is Soraka, no matter what.
 Then you go for whoever is fed, provided it’s not a tank.
 Then you go for damage or whoever is out of position.

 Vision control is key here.
 This is why you go for Duskblade and Sweeper to avoid wards.

 Assassins are usually mechanically demanding but rewarding.
 If you have a lot of patience to master them, go for it, as it will repay big time.

 How to counter: poke counters all-in.
 Chunking enemy assassin’s health bar will diminish his will to go at you.
 It’s also easier to outplay them when they’re low.
 Vs AD assassins Seekers Armguard is a must-have, vs AP, buy Mercury’s Threads and Banshee’s Veil later on if you’re still losing.
 Zilean, Kayle, Fizz, and Lissandra are all-natural counters to an all-in.

 Also, you can ask your support to pick Soraka or Lulu.
 However, I wouldn’t count on cooperation in Solo Queue, where ‘solo’ is the keyword.